 Our facility provides a welcoming and supportive environment for everyone who wants to build a family.
-The Human Rights Campaign recognizes Barnes-Jewish Hospital as a participant in LGBTQ healthcare equality.
+Barnes-Jewish Hospital is recognized as a “Leader in LGBTQ Healthcare Equality” for receiving a score of 100 on the Human Rights Campaign’s (HRC) Healthcare Equality Index.

 For lesbian, gay, bisexual, transgender or queer people who would like to have a child, you have a variety of fertility treatment options.
 At the Fertility & Reproductive Medicine Center, our fertility experts work to find the right solution for people of any sexual orientation.